DrBaxR/obsidian-vault/CS50 Introduction to Artificial Intelligence with Python.md

 Since they CSPs can be considered search problems, all the algorithms that can be applied to solve search problems can also be applied for CSPs (such as *BFS*, and *DFS*).
 However, they are not optimal and since CSPs are more specialized search problems we can use more information for a better algorithm: **backtracking search**.

 # Learning
+We don't tell the computer exactly what to do, but we give it access to **information**, from which it has to deduct information, find patterns and ultimately **learn** from it.

+There are multiple types of machine learning, some of which being:
+- **Supervised learning**
+- **Reinforcement learning**
+- **Unsupervised learning**

+## Supervised Learning
+Given a data set of input-output pairs, learn a function to map inputs to outputs.

+### Classification
+Supervides learning task of learning a function mapping an input point to a discrete category.

+#### Nearest-Neighbor Classification
+Algorithm that, given an input, chooses the class of the nearest data point to that input.

+A variation of this algorithm is the **k-Nearest-Neighbor Classification** algorithm, where given an input, it chooses the most common class out of the *k* nearest data points to that input.

+#### Perceptron
+This is yet another algorithm that can be used to classify data.
+It has a certain function to update each weight of a function given a data point *(x, y)*.

+#### Support Vector Machines
+This algorithm uses a **maximum margin separator** to split the data in multiple categories.
+It represents a boundary that maximizes the distance between any of the data points.

+### Regression
+It is a supervised learning task of learning a function mapping an input point to a consinuous value.

+You basically generate a hypothesis and evaluate how good it is based on a **loss function**: a function tha expresses how poor hypothesis performs.

+*Supervised learning* problems have a problem that may arise that is called **overfitting**: a model that fits too closely to a particular data set and therefore may fail to generalize to future data.

+For this reason, the concept of **regularization**: penalizing hypotheses that are more complex to favor simpler, more general hypotheses.

+A practice that makes it less likely that you *overfit* your model is **holdout cross-validation**: splitting data into a training set and a test set, such that learning happens on the training set and is evaluated on the test set.

+Another type of *cross-validation* is **k-fold cross-validation**: splitting data into *k* sets, and experimenting *k* times, using each set as a test set once, and using remaining data as training set.

+### Reinforcement Learning
+Given a set of rewards of punishments, learn what actions to take in the future.

+The general flow of such an algorithm is:
+- There is an environment that has multiple states, of which the agent (AI) is put into an initial one
+- Agent can take an action, which wil lresult into the change of the state it is in
+- Based on the action it took and the state it got into, the agent receives a reward.

+#### Markov Decision Proces
+This is a way to model the *world* of reinforcement learning:
+- Set of states **S**
+- Set of actions **ACTIONS(s)**
+- Transition model **P(s' | s, a)**
+- Reward function **R(s, a, s')**

+#### Q-Learning
+This is a method for learning a function *Q(s, a)*, esimate of the value of performing action *a* in state *s*.

+### Unsupervised Learning
+Given input data without any additional feedback, learn patterns.

+#### k-Means Clustering
+An algorithm for clustering data based on repretedly assigning point sto clusters and updating those clusters' centers.

+**Clustering** is exactly what the definition of *unsupervised learning* described: finding patterns.

+# Neural Networks
 ...

 # Resources